Which phase of mitosis is characterized by the alignment of chrom... | Channels for Pearson+

 Multiple Choice

-Which phase of mitosis is characterized by the alignment of chromosomes along the metaphase plate?
+Which phase of mitosis is characterized by the alignment of chromosomes at the cell's equatorial plane?

 A